isc-projects/stork/doc/user/install.rst

 certificates; it cannot use self-signed certificates created during Stork agent registration.

 If the Kea CA is configured to use Basic Auth, the Stork agent will read the credentials from the Kea CA configuration file.
-The Stork agent chooses credentials which user name begins with ``stork``.
+The Stork agent chooses credentials with user name beginning with ``stork``.
 If there is no such user, the agent will use the first user from the list.

 .. warning::